Orbital Magnetization of Correlated States in Twisted Bilayer Transition Metal Dichalcogenides

 We note that $\delta \hat{H}_{\rm HF} \approx e[\hat{\bm{v}}_{\rm MF} \cdot \bm{A}(\hat{\bm{r}}) + \bm{A}(\hat{\bm{r}}) \cdot \hat{\bm{v}}_{\rm MF}] / 2 $ can be viewed as an expansion of $\delta \hat{H}_{\rm HF}$ in $q$ around $q = 0$. $\bm{A}(\hat{\bm{r}})$ is proportional to $1 / q$.
 The next-order contribution to $\delta \hat{H}_{\rm HF}$ is expected to be proportional to gradients of $\bm{A}$ and is ${\rm O}(1)$.
 However, in taking the limit of $q \to 0$, a $1/q$ term has to be paired with $\langle u_{n\bm{k}}|u_{n'\bm{k}+\bm{q}} \rangle$ in Eq.~\eqref{eq:Mz1} in the L'H\^{o}pital's rule.
 Therefore, an ${\rm O}(1)$ contribution to $\delta \hat{H}_{\rm HF}$ does not contribute to the expression of orbital magnetization.

 The derivation shows that the bare velocity operator $\hat{\bm{v}}_0$ is corrected by the interaction in the context of the Hartree-Fock approximation.
 This correction is important to keep the mean-field theory gauge invariant.
-In the language of field theory, the velocity operator corresponds to a vertex in Feynman diagrams.
-Using the Ward identity and considering the limit of $q \to 0$ (long wavelength) and $\omega \to 0$ (low frequency), we have $\hat{\bm{v}} = \partial G^{-1}/\partial\bm{k}$.
-Given $G$ the Green's function corresponding to $\hat{H}_\mathrm{HF}$, one finds that the bare vertex $\hat{\bm{v}}_0$ should be dressed to generate $\hat{\bm{v}}_\mathrm{HF}$.
+In the language of field theory, the velocity operator corresponds to a vertex in Feynman diagrams that couples to vector potentials.
+Using the Ward identity and considering the limit of $q \to 0$ (long wavelength) and $\omega \to 0$ (static), we have $\hat{\bm{v}} = -\partial G^{-1}/\partial(\hbar\bm{k})$.
+Given that $G$ is the Green's function corresponding to $\hat{H}_\mathrm{HF}$, one finds that the bare vertex $\hat{\bm{v}}_0$ should be dressed to generate $\hat{\bm{v}}_\mathrm{HF}$.

+In Ref.~[\onlinecite{Shi_Quantum_2007}], it is shown that the non-interacting expression for orbital magnetization remains valid in current and spin density functional theory, where the electron-electron interaction is described by Hartree and exchange-correlation terms.
+The present derivation demonstrates that the same formal structure of the orbital magnetization expression is preserved within the self-consistent Hartree–Fock framework, despite the presence of nonlocal Fock terms.

 \textit{Kane-Mele-Hubbard model}---To test the validity of Eq.~\eqref{eq:orbmom_hf}, we calculate the orbital magnetization of the extended Kane-Mele-Hubbard (KMH) model~\cite{kane2005quantum,kane2005z} on a honeycomb lattice: